carpentries/lesson-development-training/episodes/24-collaborating.md

 3. Type the name of the branch your GitHub Pages are being built from (`main`) into the "Branch name pattern" box.
-4. Check the "Require a pull request before merging" option, but leave the others unchecked for now.
+4. Check the "Require a pull request before merging" option, but leave the others unchecked for now because we don't need them for this project.

 ### Submitting and Reviewing Pull Requests